Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Market-Specific Authorization Data
 Information supplied in the authorization request to assist the issuer in making better authorization decisions.

-## Manual refund
+## Manual Refund
-A refund or credit that is not associated with a previous payment.
+A [credit](?path=docs/Resources/API-Documents/Payments/Credit.md) that is not associated with a previous payment.
 Because it is an independent transaction, it can be for any amount; a manual refund is not limited to the total of a previous sale.
-Also referred to as a naked refund.
+Also referred to as a open refund.

-## MasterPass
+## Masterpass
-Initially introduced in Fall 2012, MasterCard introduced MasterCard PayPass Online, now referred to as MasterPass, a secure and convenient method for consumers to conduct e-commerce wallet transactions.
-MasterPass enables e-commerce merchants to convert browsing customers into buyers by providing a fast, convenient, and secure checkout experience.
-High Level Flow: 1.
-Consumer clicks on the MasterPass button on the merchant web site, and is taken to the MasterPass sign-in page.
-2. Consumer chooses the integrated digital wallet they want to use and the authentication is completed.
-3. Consumer selects the desired payment card and shipping address.
-4. MasterPass securely transfers the payment and shipping information to the merchant’s web site confirmation page, where the checkout process is completed.
-5. Consumer’s payment information is submitted to the merchant’s acquirer for processing.

-First Data will add support for the MasterPass transaction identification as well as the new MasterPass security level indicators with the Fall 2014 Release.
+Masterpass is a digital wallet service that makes online shopping safe and easy by storing the customer's payment and shipping information securely.

 ## Merchant
 A person or company that sells goods or services to a customer.